By Ben Everson

 The Rotten Pillar

 A few years ago, a historic church building collapsed during a storm.
 No lightning.
 No tornado.
-Just a steady rain and wind.
+Just steady rain and wind.
 When crews investigated, they found the real culprit: one of the massive support pillars had been slowly hollowed out by termites.

 To the eye, it looked like solid stone.
 But it was rotting from within.